 Solution: Try launching ads to two new lookalike audiences based on pixel events.
 You can group them into one ad set or separate them, depending on the amount of audience overlap between them.

 Most advertisers test a 1% lookalike of previous customers as their first prospecting audience.
-This is a great start, but as a next step try building lookalike audiences from pixel events.
+This is a great start, but as a next step try building lookalike audiences from Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization..
 Customer lists work well, but pixel events are dynamic, meaning the core audience updates in real time and the lookalike audience regenerates every 3-7 days.

 Scenario #1: Set Up the Audiences